genepattern/genepattern-notebook/README.md

 Some notes on setup of GenePattern Notebook environment.

-**IMPORTANT: The current version of the code here only works with GenePattern 3.9.3 (the most recent version) and up!
+**IMPORTANT: The current version of the code here only works with GenePattern 3.9.3 and up!
+We recommend GenePattern 3.9.4 (the latest version), as this version fixs  bug in the server than can cause the Notebook to double prompt for authentication.
 This is because a number of changes have been made to the GenePattern REST API to support GenePattern Notebook.
 Use of modules requiring a EULA or file lists requires GenePattern 3.9.4 (also due to REST API changes).**

-**IMPORTANT: There is a known error in GenePattern 3.9.3 OAuth2 code that requires that you sign into GenePattern in your browser before making use of the GenePattern Notebook.**

 # Installation